 Stay with us.

-All right, as we continue with Greg Jarrett and uh David Schoen, I want to talk about this whole put the screws to somebody.
+All right, as we continue with Greg Jarrett and David Schoen, I want to talk about this whole put the screws to somebody.

-Uh if you're 66 years old and you're facing 20, 30, 40 years in prison, David, and the prosecution goes, you know, we can get you get out of jail free card.
+If you're 66 years old and you're facing 20, 30, 40 years in prison, David, and the prosecution goes, you know, we can get you get out of jail free card.

-We can we can get you out.
+We can get you out.

 And they'll even sort of tell you what they're looking for.